WerWolv/EdiZon/README.md

   2. Unpack the downloaded zip file, put the files on your Nintendo Switch's SD card and let the folders merge.
   3. If you're using Hekate, make sure to add `debugmode=1` to your current profile.
 Without that flag set RAM editing won't work.
   4. Use a free open source CFW like [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) to launch the hbmenu and start EdiZon from there.
+     1. If you want to use the cheat manager you absolutely have to use [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) as only their cheats are supported.

 # How to compile

-  1. Clone the EdiZon repo to your computer using `git clone https://github.com/WerWolv/EdiZon --recurse-submodules`.
+  1. Clone the EdiZon repo to your computer using `git clone https://github.com/WerWolv/EdiZon`.
   2. Download and install devkitA64.
 It comes bundled with the [devkitPro](https://devkitpro.org) toolchain.
   3. Use the pacman package manager that comes with devkitPro to download and install libNX, portlibs (`switch-portlibs`) and freetype2 (`switch-freetype`).
   4. The rest of the compilation works using the `make` command.
-Type `make homebrew` to build EdiZon, `make sysmodule` to build the companion sysmodule used for RAM editing or `make all` to build both.

 # Discord